 Raw data is essential to business analytics, but data visualization can help teams immediately understand what the numbers mean.
 Analysts can set up reporting dashboards that provide data visualization for them.
 For example, an eCommerce team might track sales data throughout Black Friday compared to previous years.
 This provides context and insight that a spreadsheet full of sales numbers can’t easily do.

-93 percent of Americans struggle with some level of math anxiety, a problematic figure, considering that math-heavy occupations are expected to increase by 28 percent from 2016 to 2026.
+93 percent of Americans struggle with some level of math anxiety, a problematic figure considering that the number of math-heavy occupations is expected to increase by 28 percent from 2016 to 2026.
 Companies are becoming increasingly data-driven, relying on big data to provide actionable insights for teams.

 It’s entirely possible that data visualization tools can help Americans overcome their math anxiety or at least help them learn to live with it.